MCN's choice of best retro motorcycle helmets, classic looks reviewed by our experts

 The recent rise in popularity of retro-style motorcycles – machines with classic, old-fashioned looks but with bang-up-to-date mechanicals and performance such as Triumph’s 1960s-influenced Bonneville and Kawasaki’s 1970s-inspired Z650RS – has also led to a rise in retro motorcycle kit.

-After all, nothing spoils your retro bike image as much as riding in modern high-tech clobber.
+Firstly, if we’re honest it’s looks, after all, nothing spoils your retro bike image as much as riding in modern high-tech clobber.
 And that applies not just motorcycle helmets, but to leather jackets, gloves and bike boots as well.
 It’s a lifestyle look that’s just as relevant if you ride a café racer or cruiser.

 Now there are more retro-style helmets available than ever.
 Legendary US brand Bell, who invented the first ‘full face’ helmet back in the 1960s, led the way when it introduced its retro Bullitt full face in 2014.